EN

 • to protect sensitive data;

-• to guarantee the client that their management environment remains controlled, readable, and dedicated to their uses.
+• to ensure the client that their management environment remains controlled, clear, and dedicated to their uses.

-In this context, data governance is not a documentary add-on.
-It is embedded in the very way the platform is structured.
-This is especially true in approaches to multi-site management in industry, multi-site management for real estate owners, and also multi-site and multi-risk assessment for ports and airports.
+In this framework, data governance is not an add-on of documentation.
+It is part of the very way the platform is structured.
+This is especially true in the logic of multi-site management in industry, multi-site management for property companies, or multi-site and multi-risk assessment for ports and airports.

-Access rights must follow the client’s real organization
+Access rights must follow the client’s actual organization

-One of the signs of immature governance is when a platform grants the same rights to everyone.
+One sign of immature governance is when a platform gives everyone the same rights.

-In reality, uses are not homogeneous.
-A head of assets, an environmental manager, a site operator, an external partner, or a technical administrator do not have the same needs, the same level of responsibility, or the same legitimacy to view, modify, or export certain information.
+In reality, uses are not uniform.
+A property director, an environmental manager, a site operator, an external partner, or a technical administrator do not have the same needs, the same level of responsibility, or the same legitimacy to view, modify, or export certain information.

 Serious governance therefore requires distinguishing between: